teawithsand/ndlvr/README.md

 ## What's NDLVR?

-Not-dynamic-langauge validation rules is set of improvements over LIVR that I've designed.
+Not-dynamic-language validation rules is set of improvements over LIVR that I've designed.

 NDLVR is like LIVR but better.
 It:
 * Is like LIVR